York-SDCNLab/IILFM/README.md

 ![demo3](https://user-images.githubusercontent.com/58899542/152580126-5306eb2e-7899-494a-a7bd-bb0f43427daa.gif)
 ## LiDAR Pose Estimation Demo
 ![demo4](https://user-images.githubusercontent.com/58899542/152581365-ff25f9c3-3fd2-4a1d-9525-2383717266b3.gif)
-Detailed qualitative and quantitative evaluations are provided in our paper (will be available soon).

 ## Other Applications
 The proposed system shows potential in augmented reality, SLAM, multisensor calbartion, etc. Here, an augumented reality demo using the proposed system is presented.
 The teapot point cloud is transmitted to the location of the marker in the LiDAR point cloud based on the pose provided by the IILFM system. <br>
 ![demo5](https://user-images.githubusercontent.com/58899542/152583787-add4a9f2-59c6-4e15-a112-f1d2ad10324e.gif) <br>